StellaJ11/frontend-nanodegree-arcade-game/README.md

 * Heart adds your one more life

 ## How to start the game
-* Download the game files (or fork them from github) [Link](https://github.com/TrueZarathustra/frontend-nanodegree-arcade-game)
+* Download the game files
 * Open index.html file in your browser
 * You should see a starting screen (green with a number of heroes)